-If you live north of 41 degrees north latitude – the latitude of New York City – the Big Dipper and Cassiopeia are both circumpolar.
+If you live north of about 40 degrees N. latitude – about the latitude of New York City – the Big Dipper and Cassiopeia are both circumpolar.
 Circumpolar refers to stars that are always above the horizon (if it’s level) at any time of night all year round.